Why the Air India crash report leaves devastated families with more questions

 The findings have left some families of victims questioning how the tragedy took place, and if it was avoidable.

-Badasab Syed, 59, who lost his brother, 49-year-old IT professional Inayat Syed, his sister-in-law, and their two children in the incident said he has just been left with more questions.
+Badasab Syed, 59, who lost his brother, 49-year-old IT professional Inayat Syed, his sister-in-law, and their two children in the crash, said he has just been left with more questions.

 He told the BBC: “The report mentions the pilots discussing who turned off fuel and a possible issue with the fuel control switch.
 We don’t know what that means?
 Was it avoidable?”